airspot-dev/krules/OVERVIEW.md

 ### Rules
 **Rules** are grouped into **rulessets**.
 The rulessets are in fact the microservices that are deployed on the cluster and respond independently to specific events type and attributes thank to Knative's triggers.
 There are no particular constraints on the establishment of these triggers or on what events are to be received by a rulesset.
 The more granular the definition of the triggers and the corresponding rulessets will be, the more resilient the resulting system will be as each service, or better said, each rulesset, is scalable independently.
 Inside the rulesset we can have more rules each one subscribing to different event types (if captured by the triggers) and with different activation criteria based on the received payload.
-Each rule, is always contextualized to a subject
+Each rule, is always contextualized to a subject.

 Events can be produced outside or inside the cluster

 For the outside world [Knative Eventing Sources](https://knative.dev/docs/eventing/sources/) are used.
-According to the Knative documentation, Event Sources are Kubernetes Custom Resources which provide a mechanism for registering interest in a class of events from a particular software system
+According to the Knative documentation, Event Sources are Kubernetes Custom Resources which provide a mechanism for registering interest in a class of events from a particular software system.

 A growing number of already made sources are available.
 Anyway, Knative offers a good framework to implement new ones easily and quickly.

-Returning to our example, where we are building logic around an hypothetical fleet of devices, we can have multiple sources. the most obvious one is the middleware  from which we receive the devices telemetry.
-But before that we need to get some basic attributes of the onboarded devices like their unique identifiers, the class to which they belong (which may imply different logics), the time within which it is expected to receive data (which can determine a state of activity or inactivity of the device), etc.
+Going back to our example, where we are building logic around an hypothetical fleet of devices, we can have multiple sources.
+The most obvious one is the middleware from which we receive the devices telemetry.
+But before that we need to get some basic attributes of the onboarded devices like their unique identifiers, the class to which they belong to (which may imply different logics), the time within which it is expected to receive data (which can determine a state of activity or inactivity of the device), etc.

 Simplifying a real case we can assume that this information will be entered into the system by loading a csv file on a storage area.
 The folder to which the file is uploaded will determine the class the deivice belongs to.
 Each row of the csv will contain the basic information of a single device.

 So, what is the **source**?
 Who is the **subject**?
 What type of event is **produced**?

-The source is the bucket on which the file is uploaded because the presence of a new file on the bucket can be intended as an event (the type of of the event is the _finalization_ of a write operation). the subject, however, is the file itself.
+The source is the bucket on which the file is uploaded because the presence of a new file on the bucket can be intended as an event (the type of of the event is the _finalization_ of a write operation).
+The subject, however, is the file itself.

-In the specific case, we assumed to use a GCP bucket where an [already made source](https://github.com/google/knative-gcp/blob/master/docs/examples/cloudstoragesource/README.md) implementation allows us to have a complete abstraction on the bucket and all the stuffs needed to get the event into our rulesset
+In the specific case, we assumed to use a GCP bucket where an [already made source](https://github.com/google/knative-gcp/blob/master/docs/examples/cloudstoragesource/README.md) implementation allows us to have a complete abstraction on the bucket and all the stuffs needed to get the event into our rulesset.

 Once the event has been produced we intercept it in a rule, where, after downloading the file, for each line it contains, a new event addressed to each device (the new **subject**) of **type** _onboard-device_ will be emitted.
-Some other one or more rule, in the same or another rulesset will be able to catch that new event activating his own logic (may be a notification to another system or the effective registration inside the IoT middleware 's device manager)
+Some other one or more rule, in the same or another rulesset, will be able to catch that new event activating his own logic (maybe a notification to another system or the effective registration inside the IoT middleware's device manager)

 Let’s see it